LoginRadius/docs/content/references/api/oidc/index.md

 });
 ```

-> The following displays the sample  request body code:
+> The following displays the sample  response body code:

 ```json
 {